 Few people know that the Constitutional Court denied me the opportunity to use the evidence of the criminal trial transcripts to defend my home.

 My evidence was rejected and no physical evidence of any kind was submitted by the state into the civil courts.
-To forfeit my home the civil courts were guided by nothing more than assumptions and speculation.
+To forfeit my home the civil courts were guided by nothing more than assumptions and speculation presented on pieces of paper.

 I do not deny the legal agility of the state advocates who were employed but none of them have ever touched or looked at the things that were illegally seized from my home by the drug police.
 None of them have ever been into my home at 54 Balfour Street and none of them have ever spoken to me or questioned me about anything.